crewAIInc/crewAI/docs/core-concepts/Crews.md

 ### Replaying from specific task Using the CLI
-To use the replay_from_tasks feature, follow these steps:
+To use the replay feature, follow these steps:

 1. Open your terminal or command prompt.
 2. Navigate to the directory where your CrewAI project is located.